Aussie Health Spending Hits New High During COVID-19 Pandemic - UrduPoint

 Aussie Health Spending Hits New High During COVID-19 Pandemic

 CANBERRA, Nov.
-23 (UrduPoint / Pakistan Point News - 23rd Nov, 2022 ) :Spending on health goods and services has increased significantly during the first full year of the COVID-19 pandemic in Australia.
+27 (UrduPoint / Pakistan Point News - 27th Nov, 2022 ) --:--:Spending on health goods and services has increased significantly during the first full year of the COVID-19 pandemic in Australia.

 The figure represents 10.7 percent of gross domestic product (GDP), the highest since the data was first tracked in 1985, and an increase of 14.6 billion Australian dollars (9.7 billion U.S. dollars) from 2019-20.